joseph/Monocle/README.md

 This allows a quite concise, clear coding style.
 There's a trade-off against class inheritance, but JS offers other ways to share logic between classes.

+## Browser support

+At this time, Monocle aims for full support of all browsers with a W3C-compliant CSS column module implementation.
+That is only Gecko and WebKit at this point.
+Legacy support is provided for some other browsers, including recent versions of Opera and Internet Explorer.
+Please encourage your browser-maker to work on implementing these standards in particular:

+* CSS Multi-Column Layout
+* W3C DOM Level 2 Event Model
+* CSS 2D Transforms (better: 3D Transforms, even better: hardware acceleration)

+Monocle has a particular focus on mobile devices.
+Monocle either supports or is trying to support:

+* iOS 3.1+
+* Android 2.0+
+* Blackberry 6
+* Kindle 3

+All these mobile platforms implement columned iframes differently, so support may be patchy in places, but we're working on it.
+Patches that improve or broaden Monocle's browser support are very welcome (but please provide tests).

+Inventive Labs would like to thank Ebooq for providing a device to assist with Android testing.

+## Future directions

+Monocle has a small set of big goals:

+* Faster, more responsive page flipping
+* Wider browser support (and better tests, automated as far as possible)
+* Tracking spec developments in EPUB and Zhook, supporting where appropriate

+We'd also like to provide more implementation showcases in the tests, and offer developer documentation in wiki form.
+Monocle wants to get leaner; we expect the controls to move out into an extension library.

+If you can help out with any of these things, fork away (or contact 'joseph' on GitHub).